Feyerabend/obsolete/STEP.md

 The protected domains are based on each class that programs are built from.
 What rights they get depends on where they come from, and who signed the classes.
 When a program runs, the classes must reside within the domain that has all access to the resources the classes call.
 If not, a general error will be generated.

-A class can assert its accessibility right through an accessibility control class (AccessController).
+A class can assert its accessibility right through an accessibility control class (`AccessController`).
 This allows classes that would not normally have access to certain resources to gain access by being able to use classes that already have these privileges.
-However, the classes cannot acquire their own rights (throughAccessController) other than they already have.
+However, the classes cannot acquire their own rights (through `AccessController`) other than they already have.
 But the possibility to e.g. using the signature and origin of other classes opens potential security holes.
 This model is more flexible than the previous one, but comes with the responsibility of being able to write very secure code.

 Privileged sections of code that allow any other classes to run certain code and must be written with care.
 Furthermore, policy can be defined.
 A policy means that it is declared where classes come from, who they are signed by, what permissions they have and what they are allowed to do.
-A policy file allows you to more dynamically allow or restrict classes without having to rewrite the classes or be forced to download new classes (as previously withSecurityManager where availability was hardcoded directly into the classes).
+A policy file allows you to more dynamically allow or restrict classes without having to rewrite the classes or be forced to download new classes (as previously with `SecurityManager` where availability was hardcoded directly into the classes).

 In addition to the protected domains, there is, as before, the verifier.
 The verifier takes care of the code once it arrives in the virtual machine (JVM).
-As the security manager (SecurityManager) existed as an extension outside the virtual machine (e.g. it did not exist when independent applications were running), the protected domains have been encapsulated in*runtime*.
+As the security manager (SecurityManager) existed as an extension outside the virtual machine (e.g. it did not exist when independent applications were running), the protected domains have been encapsulated in *runtime*.
 (A runtime can be thought of as the entire environment in which Java runs.
 Compare with the JRE Java Runtime Environment which is a tool in the JDK.)
 The Java language itself is designed to be safe in several respects, as it does not have explicit pointers, scope of indexes (arrays) are checked at runtime, strings are static (except string buffers), modifiers, default values ​​are assumed if no initializations occur, etc.

 ***Other security***